Sbarli888/Sample-Airlines/README.md

 This sample app is a simple air trip management app.
 Developed with Apache Cordova and jQuery Mobile, this app lets you log into your account with a fictitious airline company, view your trips, check in for flights and change seat selection.

-> *Last updated:* August 11, 2015
->
 > *Supported mobile platforms:* iOS, Android, Windows Phone
 >
 > *Developed with:* Apache Cordova 3.7.0, jQuery Mobile 1.3.1

-## Limitations

-* You cannot use the seat selector on devices running Android versions earlier than Honeycomb.
-* [jQuery Mobile 1.3.1][jQuery Mobile 1.3.1] is a legacy release.
-Many APIs are now deprecated.
-* The login is a dummy functionality.
-The login data is hardcoded and is never verified on login.
-* Only the trip management functionality is implemented.

 ## Showcased APIs